faerber-lab/faerber-lab.github.io/_pages/student_thesis.md

 | 19 | [Reasoning Language Models go Multimodal](#) | Multimodal, LLM Reasoning, Vision-Language Integration | nicholas.popovic@tu-dresden.de |

 **Important:**
-We're seeking motivated students interested in turning their thesis work into scientific publications.
+We're seeking motivated students interested in turning their research into scientific publications.
 You're welcome to choose a topic that aligns with your interests.
-Then, reach out to the corresponding contact person and include the following in your email: (1) A brief CV (2) Your transcript of records and (3) A short statement highlighting your skills and your motivation for choosing the topic.
+Then, reach out to the corresponding contact person and include the following in your email: (1) CV (2) Transcript of records (3) A short statement highlighting your skills and motivation for choosing the topic.

 We look forward to collaborating with you!

 **Prof. Dr.-Ing.
 Michael Färber** has supervised over 50 Bachelor and Master theses and welcomes applications from both **English- and German-speaking students**.
 Many exciting thesis topics are available, including opportunities to study abroad through our partner institutions (e.g., in Japan), with the aim of co-authoring scientific papers based on your research.
 In the past, dedicated DAAD funding possibilities have supported our innovative projects through the IFI framework.
 For more details, feel free to [reach out](/contact/) 📧

 [Back to _vacancies_](/vacancies/)